 Voles Damage Plants

 When food sources dwindle, voles (small mouse-like animals, 4 to 8 inches long) damage woody plants by chewing on the bark layer of a tree which interferes with the tree's flow of nutrients.
 This girdling damage can be identified by gnawed strips of irregular, clearly defined tooth marks, about 1/16 to 1/8-inch wide.
 Occasionally stems may be chewed through and have a somewhat pointed tip.
-Junipers, other shrubs and trees that appear to suffer from drought or disease should be examined closely at the base for signs of injury.
+Junipers, other shrubs and trees that appear to be suffering from drought or disease should be examined closely at the base for signs of injury.

 Do you have a question?
 Try Ask an Expert!